gunthercox/DataHub/README.md

 of redis has exceptional performance, redis can be scaled as needed as an application usage grows.

+The API design is optimized for scaling behind a load balancer in architectures where many separate systems transmit information to a central endpoint.
+This design means that only a single directional connection (from the sensor systems to the API) is required, which is optimal when data is being transmitted from devices that aren't publicly-accessible on a network.

 ## Data Format

 Data should be sent to the API in the form of a POST request with the